-When visibility becomes impaired because of weather or time of day, use navigational lights to ensure other boats can see you.
-In addition, if high bow angle causes reduced visibility, slow down to allow sufficient time to react if an emergency occurs.
+When visibility becomes impaired because of weather, time of day or high bow angle you must slow down so that you have sufficient time to react if an emergency occurs.
+Nearby boats face similar risks in avoiding a collision with you.